Image

 Prosecutors usually start with the most serious charge possible, pile on multiple counts from one event, and add enhancements for weapons, injuries, or protected victims.

-Knowing their playbook matters.
+Understanding their strategy makes a major difference.
 Our Richland County, IL violent crimes defense team includes two former prosecutors.
 That experience lets us predict the state’s tactics, attack weak or unreliable evidence, and focus the trial on what can actually be proved to a jury.

 How a Violent Crimes Lawyer in Richland County, IL Builds Your Defense